timeonator/sql-sandbox/README.md

 # sql-sandbox

 #
-## Authorization Problem with connecting to mysql 8 with node
+## Authorization Problem Connecting to mysql 8 with Node
 I had problems autorizing from node.
 Ended up using the following:
 ...
 ALTER USER 'root' IDENTIFIED WITH mysql_native_password BY "";